 BLIK Level 0

-BLIK Level 0 is a direct integration where the customer enters a 6-digit BLIK code directly on your website, without being redirected to an external payment gateway.
+BLIK Level 0 is a direct integration in which the customer enters a six-digit BLIK code on your website without being redirected to an external payment gateway.
 This provides a smoother user experience.

-Unlike the standard integration (Simple Gateway), the customer is not redirected - the entire process takes place on your website.
+Unlike the standard Simple Gateway integration, the customer is not redirected.
+The entire process takes place on your website.

 Requirements

-- An active Payment Point with BLIK support enabled
+- An active Payment Point with BLIK enabled

 - A form on your website for entering the BLIK code

-- Access to the customer's IP address and User-Agent (required by regulations)
+- Access to the customer's IP address and User-Agent, as required by applicable regulations

 Endpoint